-I’m going to guess it because you find the writer’s content useful, informative and/or entertaining, right?
+I’m going to guess it because you find the writer’s content useful, informative and/or entertaining.
+Can we agree on this?

 Understanding how your competition operates can help make you better because you can find a way to make yourself different.
-If you can see a strategy that seems to be working for your competition, why not give it a try?
+Conversely, if you can see a strategy that seems to be working for your competition, why not give it a try?
 Nobody said you have to reinvent the wheel!